Short breaks services

 Service How needs are identified Through discussion with Type of provision

-Universal self-referral parent or child club, sport, group activities and family breaks
+Universal (for everyone) self-refer or register parent or child club, sport, group activities and family breaks Ask provider about their fees

-Targeted working with an agency or multi agency parent, child or agency targeted services (specialist holidays, youth and community groups)
+Targeted working with an agency or multi agency parent, child or agency targeted services (specialist holidays, youth and community clubs) Ask provider about their fees

 Levels of support

-We are committed to ensuring children with disabilities and/or sensory impairments can access positive experiences and families can get the support they need within universal provision.
+We are committed to ensuring children with disabilities or sensory impairments can access positive experiences and families can get the support they need within universal provision.

 However, there are different levels of support available for children with additional needs which is dependent on their needs: